The Government of Saint Vincent and the Grenadines has confirmed that it will launch a citizenship by investment programme in mid-2026.

 Now Ukrainians can keep passports from other countries under certain conditions, while foreigners can obtain Ukrainian citizenship through simplified procedures without renouncing their first citizenship.

-Is Grenada citizenship your key to quality living?
+Could Grenada citizenship be your gateway to a better quality of life?

 Get our detailed guide to learn: